VietKhoaNguyen/Final-Project/README.md

 5. Rule-based attacks can exploit common human patterns without needing the full frequency table.
 6. Leakage-assisted attacks can significantly improve success when date-of-birth information is known.
 7. Weak PIN blacklisting can reduce attack success by removing the most predictable PINs.
-8. Entropy alone is useful but not sufficient; Top-k success rate provides a more practical view for this type of analysis.
+8. Entropy alone is not sufficient; Top-k success rate and expected guesses provide a more practical view of PIN security.

 ---

 ## Research Questions

-This project can answer the following research questions:
+This project addresses the following research questions:

 1. How much does human bias reduce the security of 6-digit PINs?
 2. How different is a biased PIN distribution from a uniform distribution?